Generic Name: clofarabine (kloe FAR a been)

-Clofarabine is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Clofarabine is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Clofarabine is used to treat acute lymphoblastic leukemia (a type of blood cancer) in children and young adults up to 21 years old.

 Clofarabine is usually given after other cancer medicines have been tried without successful treatment.

 Clofarabine may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about clofarabine?

 This medicine can cause life-threatening side effects including: serious infection, severe skin rash, internal bleeding, and liver or kidney damage.

 Call your doctor right away if you have: fever, chills, unusual bleeding or bruising, urination problems, stomach pain or swelling, loss of appetite, bloody diarrhea, coughing up blood, sudden numbness or severe headache, problems with vision or balance, or sudden swelling in your arms, legs and other parts of the body.

 What should I discuss with my healthcare provider before receiving clofarabine?

 To make sure clofarabine is safe for you, tell your doctor if you have: